minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes.md

 - A running RabbitMQ service
 - A running Bytes API service
 - A `./env` containing the environment variables explained below
-- Everything in `requirements.txt` installed
+- Everything in the `requirements.txt` installed

 Optionally, you could have an instance of the octopoes api listening on a port that receives the normalized data from the normalizers.